eru768/personal-website/README.md

-A small WIP next.js website on firebase
+A small WIP next.js portfolio on firebase